Get 5% OFF + a Free Item for Life

 With that said, let's get started.

-Between the 3D-printed meats and the long list of hard-to-pronounce man-made ingredients in these lab foods, there's A LOT to unpack.
+Between the 3D-printed meats and the long list of hard-to-pronounce artificial ingredients in these lab foods, there's A LOT to unpack.

 While I will refer to science to support my recommendations about the questions we believe consumers should consider asking about their food, I also want to give practical advice.
-In our house, we use a very simple 3 question "filter" to determine what foods we consistently feed our family.
+In our house, we use a simple three-question "filter" to determine what foods we consistently feed our family.

-My wife, Charis, and I as parents of 5 children ask these questions before we bring any type of food into our home (be it animal-based, or plant-based foods.)
+My wife, Charis, and I, as parents of five children, ask these questions before we bring any type of food into our home (be it animal- or plant-based).

 Have you ever tried making high fructose corn syrup at home?